Skip to the main content.

 What it means

 The AMV is used to set the tax point for the shares when they are exercised, and is one of the two numbers that dictate how much tax an EMI recipient will have to pay on exercise.
-If the Exercise Price (explained above) is below AMV, the recipients will owe income tax on the difference between the two.

-Tax benefits of EMI
+The tax benefits of EMI

 AMV and Exercise Price dictate how much Income Tax will be due on exercise, but there are other caveats to EMI’s beneficial tax treatment.
 Read our article on the tax benefits of EMI to learn more.